decalage2/balbuzard/README.md

 many combinations), by bruteforcing all possible keys and and checking for specific patterns (IP addresses, domain names, URLs, known file headers and strings, etc) using the Balbuzard engine.
-The main difference with similar tools is that it supports a large number of transforms and it uses a specific algorithm based on patterns of interest.
+The main difference with similar tools is that it supports a large number of transforms, extensible with python scripts, and it uses a specific algorithm based on patterns of interest.

 ### Features

 - provided with a large number of obfuscation transforms such as XOR, ROL, ADD (including combined transforms)
 - supports fast character-based transforms, or any file transform
-- string or regular expression patterns
+- string or regular expression patterns (balbuzard engine)
+- transforms easily extensible by python scripts
 - options to select which transforms to check
 - can open malware in password-protected zip files without writing to disk
 - pure python 2.x, no dependency or compilation

 Coming soon:

-- patterns and transforms easily extensible by python scripts
+- patterns easily extensible by python scripts
 - optional use of the Yara engine and Yara rules as patterns
 - CSV and HTML outputs
 - batch analysis of multiple files/folders
+- Python 3.x support

 ### How does it work?